2006 FA Cup final

 The 2006 FA Cup final was a football match played between Liverpool and West Ham United on 13 May 2006 at the Millennium Stadium, Cardiff.
-It was the final match of the 2005–06 FA Cup, the 125th season of the world's oldest football knockout competition, the FA Cup.
-Liverpool were participating in their 13th final, they had previously won six and lost six.
+It was the final match of the 2005-06 FA Cup, the 125th season of the world's oldest football knockout competition.
+Liverpool were participating in their 13th final; they had previously won six and lost six.
 West Ham were appearing in their fifth final, they had previously won three and lost once.
 This was the last final to be held at the Millennium Stadium while Wembley Stadium was rebuilt.
 Liverpool had won the first final to be held at the Millennium Stadium in 2001, when they beat Arsenal 2–1.
-The match has been called The Gerrard Final and is widely regarded as one of the greatest cup finals in the history of the competition.
+The match has been called The Gerrard Final due to Liverpool captain Steven Gerrard's volleys and is widely regarded as one of the greatest cup finals in the history of the competition.

 As both teams were in the highest tier of English football, the Premier League, they entered the competition in the third round.
 Matches up to the semi-final were contested on a one-off basis, with a replay taking place if the match ended in a draw.
 Liverpool's matches varied from close affairs to comfortable victories.
 They beat Manchester United 1–0 in the fifth round, while they won 7–0 against Birmingham City in the sixth round.
 The majority of West Ham's matches were close, with their only match to be decided by more than one goal being their 4–2 victory against Blackburn Rovers in the fourth round.

 Watched by a crowd of 71,140, West Ham took the lead in the first half when Liverpool defender Jamie Carragher scored an own goal, and striker Dean Ashton scored a few minutes later to make it 2–0 to West Ham.
 Liverpool scored, courtesy of Djibril Cissé, to make the score 2–1 at half time.
 They equalised not long after the restart via a Steven Gerrard goal.
 However, ten minutes later West Ham defender Paul Konchesky gave his team a 3–2 lead.
 With the match in injury time, Gerrard equalised from distance to make the score 3–3 and force the game into extra time.
 No further goals were scored in extra time meaning the match was to be decided by a penalty shoot-out.
 West Ham missed three of their four penalties while Liverpool converted three of four to win the shoot-out 3–1.

 The victory meant Liverpool won the FA Cup for the seventh time.
 They later played against league champions Chelsea in the 2006 FA Community Shield.
-Given Liverpool had already qualified for Europe via their league position, their UEFA Cup spot was awarded to runners-up West Ham.
+Given Liverpool had already qualified for Europe in the UEFA Champions League via their league position, their UEFA Cup spot was awarded to runners-up West Ham.